David-TC13/project4-journalism_subjectivity/README.md

 ## **5. Disclaimer**

 This project is being done with libraries with a specific nomenclator, which, in between the availables, is one of the most reliable.
-Even that, the accuracy obtained is one of the highest, this means, the possibility of infer in not accurate conclusions.
-[Accuracy reference](https://neptune.ai/blog/sentiment-analysis-python-textblob-vs-vader-vs-flair)
+Even that, the accuracy obtained is one of the highest, this means, the possibility of infer in not accurate conclusions ([Accuracy reference](https://neptune.ai/blog/sentiment-analysis-python-textblob-vs-vader-vs-flair)).